RedisTimeSeries/RedisTimeSeries/docs/commands/ts.mrange.md

 <summary><code>FILTER_BY_TS ts...</code> (since RedisTimeSeries v1.6)</summary>

 filters samples by a list of specific timestamps.
 A sample passes the filter if its exact timestamp is specified and falls within `[fromTimestamp, toTimestamp]`.

+When used together with `AGGREGATION`: samples are filtered before being aggregated.
 </details>

 <details open>
 <summary><code>FILTER_BY_VALUE min max</code> (since RedisTimeSeries v1.6)</summary>

 filters samples by minimum and maximum values.

+When used together with `AGGREGATION`: samples are filtered before being aggregated.
 </details>

 <details open>